 2) Tell me about a project you were responsible for that failed and what you learned from that experience?

-Everyone can think of stories where they pulled things together for success.
-Stretching yourself beyond your boundaries and being vulnerable to failure requires a great deal of courage.
-Despite what Hollywood would have us believe, many times when we truly stretch ourselves, we are met with “failure”.
-This is why it requires courage in the first place.
+Everyone has stories of rising to the occasion and pulling things together to achieve success.
+But truly stretching beyond your comfort zone — and risking failure — takes real courage.
+Despite what Hollywood often suggests, genuine growth often involves setbacks.
 How a person handles him or herself when nothing feels like it is going right can reveal a lot about a person’s character.

 3) How has your boss helped you in your career?